Mason-MBdev/Mason-MBdev.github.io/docs/WebChess/README.md

 # WebChess

-WebChess is a simple online chess app where you can host a game, and start playing chess in real-time with other players.
-It also features a chat system so you can get into your opponents head during the match.
+WebChess is an online chess service, allowing visitors to host and join real-time chess matches.

 ---

 ## Features

-- **Play with Friends**: Host & join games in 3 clicks or less.
+- **Play online easily**: Host & join games, very little setup required.
 - **Real-Time Updates**: See your opponent's moves instantly.
-- **Move History**: Track all moves made during the game.
 - **In-Game Chat**: Talk to your opponent while you play.

 ---